Sketching and Embedding are Equivalent for Norms: Quantitative bounds

 Our next goal is to show that $\mu$ gives rise to a one-measurement \emph{linear} sketch for $X$ with approximation $O(\Delta)$ and a certain additional property that will be useful to us.
-The following lemma contains two standard facts about \emph{one-dimensional} characteristic functions.
+The following lemma contains two standard facts about \emph{one-dimensional} characteristic functions (see, e.g.,~\cite{panchenko}).
 We include the proof for completeness.

 \begin{lemma} Let $\nu$ be a symmetric probability measure over the real line, and let

 be its characteristic function (which is real-valued due to the symmetry of $\nu$).
 Then, \begin{itemize} \item if for some $R > 0$ and $0 < \eps < 1$ we have $|\psi(R)| \leq 1 - \eps$, then